- Best Dog Harnesses for 2019: Summary Table

 The Company of Animals Non-Pull Harness uses the ‘squeeze and lift’ theory that tightens on the dog when they pull on the lead.
 According to the company, this will ultimately deter the dog from pulling and will return them to normal controlled walking.

 Apart from causing discomfort to your dog, we’ve never seen a dog with this harness that didn’t pull.

 This sort of technique tends to have the opposite effect.
 Often the dog is trying to get away from the uncomfortable or even painful feeling, thus pulling harder.
 We couldn’t bring ourselves to test it out on our dogs beyond the fitting phase.

-This is a ‘best of both worlds’ type harness in that it not only has front and back lead attachments but also a handle at the top.
+This is a ‘best of both worlds’ type dog harness in that it not only has front and back leash attachment points but also a handle at the top.
 The material is made of no-rip nylon and anti-chafe padding.
 It also includes a reflective trim for seeing your dog in low visibility.

 Not technically a walking harness, more a combined set for securing your dog whilst in the car.
 This comfortable harness includes two steel hoops at the back which, when attached to a seatbelt strap can be used to secure your dog into the back seat.

 |LIFEPUL No Pull Dog Vest Harness - Dog Body Padded Vest - Comfort Control for Large Dogs in Training...||800 Reviews||Buy on Amazon|